Auxilor/auxilor.github.io/docs/ecoenchants/how-to-make-a-custom-enchant.md

 sidebar_position: 3
 ---

-## Config Layout
+## Default config

-Each enchantment has its own config file, they are stored in `/enchants/<id>.yml` so for example Telekinesis would be stored in `/enchants/telekinesis.yml`

-If you want to add or remove enchantments, just create or delete config files.
-These config files can be placed anywhere in the `/enchants/` folder, including in subfolders.
+The default configs can be found [here](https://github.com/Auxilor/EcoEnchants/tree/master/eco-core/core-plugin/src/main/resources/enchants).
+You can find additional user-created configs on [lrcdb](https://lrcdb.auxilor.io/).

+## How to add enchantments
+Each enchant is its own config file, placed in the `/enchants/` folder, and you can add or remove them as you please.
+There's an example config called `_example.yml` to help you out!

+The ID of the enchantment is the file name.
+This is what you use in commands and in the [Item Lookup System](https://plugins.auxilor.io/all-plugins/the-item-lookup-system).
+ID's must be lowercase letters, numbers, and underscores only.

 ## Example Enchantment Config